-The notion of 'the property consequences of registered partnerships' must be given an autonomous interpretation and embrace considerations relating to both the partners' daily management of their property and the liquidation of the property as a result of the couple's separation or the death of one of the partners.
+The notion of 'matrimonial property regime' must be given an autonomous interpretation and embrace considerations of both the spouses' daily management of their property and the liquidation of their property regime as a result of the couple's separation or the death of one of the spouses.

 To determine the areas that will be covered it proved preferable to compile a comprehensive list of matters excluded from the Regulation.
-Thus, matters already covered by existing EU regulations, such as maintenance obligations12, especially between partners, and matters arising from the law of succession13, are excluded from the scope of the Regulation.
+Thus, matters already covered by existing EU regulations, such as maintenance obligations12, especially between spouses, and matters arising from the law of succession13, are excluded from the scope of the Regulation.

-The Regulation does not affect the existence or validity of a registered partnership under national law or the recognition in one Member State of a partnership registered in another Member State.
-It also does not affect matters of social security or the entitlement to rights to pension in case of dissolution or annulment of the registered partnership.
+The Regulation does not affect the existence or validity of a marriage under national law or the recognition in one Member State of a marriage concluded in another Member State.
+It also does not affect matters of social security or the entitlement to rights to pension in case of divorce.